 FUNDING AREAS: Higher education, medical equipment, hospitals, human services, youth services

 PROFILE: Established in 1948, the J.E. and L.E.
-Mabee Foundation is the family foundation of John E. Mabee and his wife, Lottie E. Mabee established a family foundation in 1948 to aid Christian religious organizations, charitable organizations, institutions of higher learning, hospitals and other organizations of a general charitable nature.”
+Mabee Foundation is the family foundation of John E. Mabee and his wife, Lottie E. Mabee.
+The foundation aims to “aid Christian religious organizations, charitable organizations, institutions of higher learning, hospitals and other organizations of a general charitable nature.”
 Grantmaking areas of interest include higher education, medical equipment, hospitals, human services, and youth services.

 View the funder’s Grant Summaries page to search for recent grants by state.
-Over the years, the bulk of Mabee grants have gone to the state of Texas—over $459 million since 1949.
-Oklahoma has seen the next greatest show of support, followed closely by Missouri and then Kansas.
+Over the years, the bulk of Mabee grants have gone to the state of Texas.
+Oklahoma, which is where the foundation is based, has seen the next greatest show of support, followed closely by Missouri and then Kansas.
 Arkansas and New Mexico have received the fewest Mabee grants.
 Mabee does not award grants outside of these states.
 As a general rule, the foundation does not award grants to satisfy debt, to government operated facilities, to educational institutions below the college level, or to any specific church.